-In this program you will study important issues in international relations, such as the interaction of International politics and regional political systems, as well as the current shifts in global economic power.
+In the International Affairs program in Graduate Professional Studies, you will study important issues in international relations, such as the interaction of International politics and regional political systems, as well as the current shifts in global economic power.
 You will study international and cross-cultural communication, peace and conflict resolution, and the role of international law and organizations in international affairs.
 Students have used this program to transition to careers as foreign affairs professionals – whether in government, non-governmental organizations (NGOs), international institutions, business and industry, or academia.

-- International Affairs Internship in Washington (three days per week)
+International Affairs Internship (3 days per week, 3 credits)

 THE SEMINAR IN INTERNATIONAL AFFAIRS